Rhombic triacontahedron: Dimensions

 The insphere is tangent to the faces at their face centroids.
 Short diagonals belong only to the edges of the inscribed regular dodecahedron, while long diagonals are included only in edges of the inscribed icosahedron.

 Dissection

 The rhombic triacontahedron can be dissected into 20 golden rhombohedra: 10 acute ones and 10 obtuse ones.

 Orthogonal projections

 The rhombic triacontahedron has four symmetry positions, two centered on vertices, one mid-face, and one mid-edge.
 Embedded in projection "10" are the "fat" rhombus and "skinny" rhombus which tile together to produce the non-periodic tessellation often referred to as Penrose tiling.

 Stellations

 The rhombic triacontahedron has 227 fully supported stellations.

-Another stellation of the Rhombic triacontahedron is the compound of five cubes.
+One of the stellations of the rhombic triacontahedron is the compound of five cubes, which is represents a regular compound polyhedron.